openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-*Exception* is the base class of all exceptions. *Exception* is used to define a new exception or any class derived from the *Exception* as the base of a class.
+*Exception* is the base class of all exceptions. *Exception* is used to define a new exception, or any class derived from the *Exception* as the base of a class.

 .. code-block:: typescript